FernandaCastro/my-pantry/README.md

 # My Pantry

+version: 0.0.6

-version: 0.0.7 <br />
+v0.0.7-SNAPSHOT <br />

 - List Roles and Permissions (Profile Icon -> Groups & Members -> View permissions)

 Plans for next versions:

+- Delete provisioned products from the shopping cart
+- Wizard to create pantries based on a suggested list of basic items, instead of manually enter them.
 - Internationalization
+- CRUD for Supermarkets and its particular order of categories
 - CRUD for Role and Permissions
-- Wizards that create basic products and pantry with basic items
-- CRUD for Supermarkets and its particular order of categories

 ### Description: